-5 Architectural Drawing I (3) CSU

-This course explores the nature and limitations of materials using twoand three-dimensional studies of form and composition.
-The study of architectural plan and section drawings, model making and finishing skills, materials studies, painting and finishes is also included.
+172 Architectural Drawing I (3) CSU (Formerly Architecture 5) This course explores the nature and limitations of materials using two and three-dimensional studies of form and composition.
+The study of architectural plan and section drawings, model making and finishing skills, materials studies, painting and finishes are also included.

-6 Architectural Drawing II (3) CSU
+173 Architectural Drawing II (3) CSU (Formerly Architecture 6) Prerequisites: Architecture 172.

-Prerequisites: Architecture 5, Architecture 9.

 A continuation of Architectural Drawing I, exploring classical and contemporary geometrical drawing and ordering systems, from Roman town planning to the present.
 The emphasis is on uniquely American land development concepts.
-The class will continue the development of 2-D and 3-D hand and computer - aided drawing skills.
+The class will continue the development of 2-D and 3-D hand and computer-aided drawing skills.